-6.1 The mayor, or at the request of or in the absence of the mayor, the deputy mayor presides at meetings of the council.

-6.2 If the mayor and the deputy mayor are absent, a councillor elected to chair the meeting by the councillors present presides at a meeting of the council.
+- The mayor, or at the request of or in the absence of the mayor, the deputy mayor presides at meetings of the council. - Note: Clause 6.1 reflects section 369(1) of the Act. - 6.2 If the mayor and the deputy mayor are absent, a councillor elected to chair the meeting by the councillors present presides at a meeting of the council.